Writing a Life Coach Business Plan: 6 Tips for Success

 Think about your unique selling point and ways you can reach clients, for example, through:

-• Offering a free webinar or session to get leads and showcase your expertise.
+• Offering a free webinar, workshop, or session to get leads and showcase your expertise

-• Using search engine optimization and a weekly blog post to get the attention of new clients.
+• Using search engine optimization (SEO) and a weekly blog post to get the attention of new clients

-For example, you may have the goal that you want to build an email list so you can start sharing weekly advice.
-You can’t conjure a list from thin air, so you will need to create a strategy for getting people to sign up for your list.
+For example, you may have the goal of building an email list so you can start sharing weekly advice.
+You can’t conjure a list from thin air, so you will need to create an opt-in strategy for getting people to sign up for your list.

 So your SMART goal could look like this: